willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>

-New departments like Sales, IT Support, and Billing can be created under Admin Panel > Manage > Departments.
+New departments like Sales, IT Support, and Billing can be created under **Admin Panel > Manage > Departments**.
 This helps the helpdesk system organize and send tickets to the right teams.
 A main inbox is set up for the support team to see all incoming tickets.
 Also, permissions are set so that only the right team members can see or manage tickets for their department.
 This setup makes communication easier and improves the support process.
 </p>
 <p>